omarzaibm/FlaskProject/README.md

 Project Management tool Jira was used to plan this project.
-Epics were created to outline what tasks were needed for completion this was based on project specifications outlined by QA Trainers and was completed in a one week sprint.
+Epics were created to outline what tasks were needed for completion and was completed in a one week sprint.

 ![image](https://user-images.githubusercontent.com/98025347/162742593-48db66f2-8ad3-4734-9632-1d8b1f556631.png)